GaussianWonder/ttwatch_gestures_prototype/README.md

 * This is **NOT** the desired implementation, neither in terms of the **language** used, nor in terms of the **algorithm design**, but rather a *fast way to showcase its functionality*.

-> As could already tell, it is a p5.js sketch you can run in the browser
+> As you could already tell, it is a p5.js sketch you can run in the browser

 # Installation